jgndev/jgndev/README.md

 ## AFK

-Away from keyboard I am a horseman and amatuer BBQ cook.
+Away from keyboard I am a horseman, amatuer BBQ cook and probably working on something on the farm.